jwhitham/aoc/23/README.md

 that adding/removing elements can implicitly update the indexes of later elements.

+## Digression

 I mistakenly believed that knowing the index of each element would be necessary to solve the problem and proceeded to try to implement a balanced binary tree with the required properties.
 This proved challenging in various ways.
 Textbook and online descriptions of red/black or AVL tree operations tend to be incomplete and/or confusing.

-For instance, they may be incomplete because they describe only insertion and then regard deletion as a mostly trivial variation (Knuth does this; trivial for Knuth is not trivial for me.).
-They can be confusing because of the difficulty of describing nodes during a "rotation" in which parents swap with children.
-Sample code can be even more confusing, with little explanation of what's happening.
-Unfortunately it's necessary to understand exactly what's happening in order to adapt the usual key-value purpose of the data structure to be indexed instead.
-Despite some hours of work I was unable to write a delete operation that didn't also unbalance the tree.
+For instance, they may be incomplete because they describe only insertion and then regard deletion as a mostly trivial variation requiring minimal extra description.
+However, it is not so simple, there are many subtle details.
+I missed a small but important detail in Knuth's textbook and ended up writing a broken delete operation which would unbalance the tree.
+It took a while to debug this.

+Descriptions may also be confusing because of the difficulty of describing nodes during a "rotation" in which parents swap with children.
+You cannot use terms like "parent" or "right child" because these relationships shift around.
+But other names, e.g. "node p", "node q", are opaque.
+For this reason, sample code is also confusing.

+Sample code is also very diverse, even for the same data structure.
+You can use numbered children or call them left/right (numbers are better because the rotation operations can be genericised easily).
+You can have a "parent" link at each node, or use a temporary stack (the stack is more efficient but the code may be more complex).
+It is surprisingly hard to find a comprehensible working implementation.

+I dug through this confusion by drawing parts of the trees on paper, using Graphviz to plot trees, and adding test procedures which checked the properties of the tree after each operation.

+## Back on topic

-Then, during time away from the problem, I realised that it was quite unnecessary to know the index at all, and that a doubly linked list would be much better, with O(1) insert/delete operations rather than O(log N).
+During time away from the problem, I realised that it was quite unnecessary to know the index at all, and that a doubly linked list would be much better, with O(1) insert/delete operations rather than O(log N).
 An array is used for finding a value in